 - Notes 1.
 Operation is enabled when either the subsystem clock or the input signal from the timer 60 (when timer 60 is operable) is selected as the count clock. - 2.
 Operation is enabled when the input signal from timer 60 (when timer 60 is operable) is selected as the count clock. - 3.
 Operation is enabled when the external input clock is selected as the count clock. - 4.
 Operation is enabled when the subsystem clock is selected. - 5.
-Operation is enabled only when an external clock is selected. - 6.
-Operation is enabled only for a maskable interrupt that is not masked
+Operation is enabled only for a maskable interrupt that is not masked. - 6. μ PD789489 and 78F9489 only - 7.
+Operation is enabled only for a maskable interrupt that is not masked.